helenst/train-times-display/README.md

 ![Arduino showing next train times](http://farm9.staticflickr.com/8488/8279350628_0b14fb578c.jpg)

-This is a little arduino project which aims to display the next train times on a 16x2 LCD display, because I live near the station and always like to know how long I've got / how much I need to panic when getting ready to go out.
-Hopefully one day it will sit in the hallway and be extremely useful.
+This is a little arduino project which reads in UK train information and displays the next trains on an LCD character display.
+I made it because I live near the station and am always rushing out to catch some train or other.
+The idea is that I will be able to glance at the display while I'm trying to find my keys / tie my shoes and know whether it's worth hurrying.

 Arduino
 -------

-Acts as a dumb display, interpreting commands from the USB input to perform actions on the 16x2 LCD display using the LiquidCrystal library.
+Acts as a dumb display, interpreting commands from the USB input to perform actions on the character display using the LiquidCrystal library.

-Uses the built in Serial library to read a simple display protocol from the USB port
+It uses the built in Serial library to read a simple display protocol from the USB port

 Python Script
 -------------

-The brains of the operation - scrapes live departure boards for the station in question, decides what to display and sends commands over the serial port
+The brains of the operation.

+A long running process which scrapes live departure boards on a regular basis, decides what to display and updates the display every minute.

 Requirements
 ------------